ASCO's Equity, Diversity, and Inclusion Action Plan

 - AACR, ACS, ASCO, and NCI Joint Statement on Cancer Health Disparities Research (July 2017)

 - Improving the Evidence Base for Treating Older Adults With Cancer (July 2015)

 - Opportunities in the Patient Protection and Affordable Care Act to Reduce Cancer Care Disparities (August 2011)

 - Disparities in Cancer Care (June 2009)

 Equity Cancer Research

-Below are recent studies, articles, and research initiatives focused on health equities in cancer care.
+Recent studies, articles, and research initiatives focused on health equities in cancer care: